demandchain/developer.offerengine.com/content/v3/get_deals.md

 : _Optional String_ : Filter deals by region_id.
 Can be used in conjunction with "[]".
 To select all deals from multiple regions, use ?filter=region[san-francisco,atlanta].

 region_city
-: _Optional String_ : Filter deals by region city.
-Can be used in conjunction with "[]".
-To select a deals from multiple region cities, use ?filter=region_city[san%20francisco,los%20angeles].
+: _Optional String_ : Filter deals by city within two character state.
+Should be nested within "[]".
+To select a deals from multiple region cities, use ?filter=region_city[[san%20francisco,ca],[los%20angeles,ca]].

 lat_long
 : _Optional String_ : Filter deals by location using latitude, longitude and radius in miles.
 Use ?filter=lat_long[123.1112,-321.1132,5]